RichieHakim/face-rhythm/README.md

 # Installation

 #### 0. Requirements <br>
+- Operating system:
+  - Ubuntu >= 18.04 (other linux versions usually okay but not actively maintained)
+  - Windows >= 10
+  - Mac >= 12
 - [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 - If using linux/unix: GCC >= 5.4.0, ideally == 9.2.0.
 Google how to do this on your operating system.
 Check with: `gcc --version`.
 - **Optional:** [CUDA compatible NVIDIA GPU](https://developer.nvidia.com/cuda-gpus) and [drivers](https://developer.nvidia.com/cuda-toolkit-archive).
-Using a GPU can increase ROICaT speeds ~5-50x, though without it, ROICaT will still run reasonably quick.
-GPU support is not available for Macs.
+Using a GPU can increase the speeds for the TCA step, but is not necessary.
 - The below commands should be run in the terminal (Mac/Linux) or Anaconda Prompt (Windows).
 <br>